fritzone/thymian/src/server/recipes/chicken_paprikas/gb/recipe.md

 ### Preparation
 Finely chop the onion, and brown it in oil (or lard) stirring constantly so that it does not burn, and when they are a little brown, but not soft yet, put in the mushrooms if you use.
 If you use mushrooms put in a little water and let them cook until done.

  Now you can have in 1 large spoon of paprika cream, the chicken pieces and red paprika powder, the crushed garlic cloves and ½ glass of water.
-Stir well and cook approx.

- 30 - 45 minutes, until most of the water has evaporated.
+Stir well and cook approx. 30 - 45 minutes, until most of the water has evaporated.
 If you use red pepper and tomato, put them in now and cook for 5 minutes.

  Now you can make a thickening with flour and milk (or whipped cream), stir it in, and cook for 10 - 15 minutes.
 Serve this dish with dumplings, cooked pasta or mashed potatoes and pickled cucumber.

  This dish is perfectly fine to store until the next day, the taste will be better.
-Dumplings One of the most important side dishes in Transylvania is dumplings, which we can put together in a few minutes, and we can boil them in salt water.

- Ingredients  Combine the eggs with flour, salt and enough water to get a smooth dough of medium density.
-Take out bite-sized pieces with a spoon or knife and throw them in hot boiling salted water, and cook them until they come to the surface.

- The water must boil continuously, so do not throw in too many at once.